 I never understood why certain people never go overseas and stay in the same place all their lives, but each to their own.
 I just know that for me, I need the adventure and fun of travel in my life to survive.
 I'm only 24, and theres still so much to see and experiences to be apart of.

 Good luck with your future travels.
 Once you get started, it's very very hard to stop.
-X over 6 years agoAnswered by Annie via WorldNomads.com
+X about 7 years agoAnswered by Annie via WorldNomads.com

 Principally?
 Boredom and a feeling that there was "more" out there.
 I wasn't wrong.
-Haven't been able to live the same way since. over 6 years agoAnswered by Will Peach via WorldNomads.com
+Haven't been able to live the same way since. about 7 years agoAnswered by Will Peach via WorldNomads.com

 My dad did a huge overseas trip in his twenties and growing up he'd always talk about it and it made me want to travel to.
 So when I finished uni I decided to pack my bags and go.
 I'd had it all planned for a few months and known I was going to leave for about 6 months so you have time to prepare and research.

 People tell you to make sure you're okay being your own company, which is so true, otherwise take an iPod and kindle so you don't have to talk to yourself the whole time.
 I started off, my first trip alone and out of Asia, in Jordan which was terrifying and lonely and I knew I'd thrown myself in the deep end but I had so much fun and met awesome people and now I'm in turkey and I've been away from home for a month with another month left and I know I was right when I told people this was the one thing I'd regret if I never went. about 7 years agoAnswered by Sian via WorldNomads.com